The members of the Executive Committee

 Anne-Charlotte Recker has been a legal adviser at the Belgian DPA since 2020.
 She previously worked as a lawyer at the Brussels bar and worked in international organisations abroad.
 Before joining the Belgian DPA, she also worked as a researcher and taught intellectual property law and electronic contracts in a higher education establishment.
 Anne-Charlotte Recker obtained her law degree from the Université Libre de Bruxelles (ULB), then also took courses at the KU Leuven (Masters Intellectual Property and ICT).
 She is fluent in 6 languages.

 Cédrine Morlière is the Chairwoman of the Belgian Data Protection Authority.
-She is also Director of the Knowledge Centre and a member of the Executive Committee.
+She is also Director of the Authorization and Opinion Service and a member of the Executive Committee.

 Cédrine Morlière is well acquainted with the Belgian DPA, having worked there as a legal advisor for seven years (since 2015).
 Previously, she primarily worked as a lawyer at the Brussels Bar, focusing on data protection law, commercial law and information technology law for eleven years.
 Her publications and conferences testify to her cross-disciplinary interest in data protection and information technologies.
 In those areas of expertise she also gained experience as a legal project manager at an insurance company.
 Cédrine Morlière has a law degree from the VUB and a degree in intellectual property from the KUB.
 She already had obtained a master’s degree in French linguistics and literary studies from the ULB.